Cross-referencing with Sphinx¶

 allowing you to, for example, reference text *within* a paragraph.

-You may also reference sections by name without explicitly giving them one by using implicit targets.
+You may also reference some objects by name without explicitly giving them one by using implicit targets.

-reStructuredText will create a target with the title as the name.
+When you create a section, a footnote, or a citation, Sphinx will create a target with the title as the name:

-All targets that we have seen so far can be referenced only from the same page.
-Sphinx provides some roles that allows us to reference any explicit target from any page.
+All targets seen so far can be referenced only from the same page.
+Sphinx provides some roles that allow you to reference any explicit target from any page.

 Note